alvarogarcia7/blog_source/content/blog/2017-07-09-nature-software-development.markdown

 ## Chapter 5: Planning Feature by Feature
 ## Chapter 6: Building the Product, Feature by Feature
 ## Chapter 7: Build Features and Foundation in Parallel

+>Each feature needs a solid foundation of design, a solid "infrastructure."
+>
+>(p.52)

+>We need to do as little work as possible to deliver the best pos- sible product by our delivery date...and we need to do that work as soundly as we can afford.
+>
+>(p.
+53)

+>Developers are often trained to try to design a system up front
+>
+>(p.
+59)

 ## Chapter 8: Bug-Free and Well Designed

 > Our product is made up of a growing set of correctly working features, built on a growing, evolving foundation of design.